9 Ways to Make Your Bathroom Look More Expensive

 Replace Your Bath Mat

 A dirty or tired bath mat is a surefire way to make your bathroom look unkempt.
 If you have one, there’s no question that it should be swiftly replaced.
-But the fanciest bathrooms have taken this a step further by replacing terry cloth mats with Turkish and Persian rugs.
+But the most fancy bathrooms have taken this a step further by replacing terry cloth mats with Turkish and Persian rugs.
 The tufted wool rugs are both soft and the perfect substitute for a bath mat.
-Better yet, with beautiful patterns and colours that only get better as they fade, they can add so much personality and sophistication to your bathroom.
+Better yet, with beautiful patterns and colors that only get better as they fade, they can add so much personality and sophistication to your bathroom.

 Hang a Mirror With Flair

 It’s sad how many of us settle for contractor-grade mirrors from the bathroom aisle at the local hardware store.
 By choosing a mirror with a little more personality and getting clever with storage rather than resorting to the standard medicine cabinet, you’ll elevate your space to something far from basic.
-If you’re on a budget, browse flea markets for affordable mirrors or try DIY-ing one.
+If you’re on a budget, browse flea markets for affordable mirrors or try DIY'ing one.

 Input a Monogram